lchinguyen/ai-research-lab/README.md

 ## Inspiration

-Developers often spend hours trying to understand unfamiliar repositories before contributing to open-source projects or joining engineering teams.
-Large repositories can feel overwhelming, especially for students, junior developers, or contributors onboarding into new codebases.
+Developers often spend hours trying to understand unfamiliar and learge repositories before contributing to open-source projects, especially for students, junior developers, or contributors onboarding into new codebases.

-AI Research Lab was built to reduce the time required to understand software architecture and engineering workflows.
 The project combines GitHub repository analysis with AI-inspired engineering agents to create a more accessible developer experience.

 ---